kukuu/JSON-Excel-Converter/README.md

 ✅ Help system - Built-in documentation.

 ✅ Scalable - Can be used for any data conversion and processing.

+✅ Download Buttons:
+Download buttons appear next to JSON and Excel files when they exist

+✅ Download button for the last generated file appears in the preview section

+✅ Tracks generated files in memory for easy download

+✅ Enhanced preview for Excel files showing file info instead of trying to show binary data

+✅  Shows file size and name in preview

+✅ Server Enhancements: /api/download/:filename endpoint to download generated files and  /api/download-file endpoint to download source files

+✅ Responsive design for mobile devices

 **Please use with acknowledgement.** Visit: